oubru90/adesso-exercise/README.md

 - All users paginated list
 - Block user

-This app communicates the GoRest service using the REST APIs.
+This app communicates with the GoRest service using the REST APIs.
+The login flow is made with server actions (login/logout) and the nextjs middleware.
+All the requests to the server API are made by client using the `fetch()` method, no additional library installed.